noodnik2/flightvisualizer/README.md

 $ fviz tracks --tailNumber N81497 --flightCount 1 --launch
 ```

+## Featured Flights

+See [this write-up](docs/featured/galactic02.md) about a visualization of
+[Galactic 02], the second commercial spaceflight of the American aerospace
+company [Virgin Galactic].

 ## Packaging

 Flight Visualizer is packaged into a standalone CLI command named `fviz`.